auth0/docs/articles/mfa/guides/mfa-api/manage.md

 ::: note
 - When a user enrolls with Push, Auth0 creates an OTP enrollment.
 You will see both when listing enrollments.
-- If SMS and Voice are enabled, when a user enrolls with SMS or Voice, Auth0 will create two authenticators, one for `sms` and another for `voice`.
+- If both SMS and Voice are enabled, when a user enrolls with either SMS or Voice, Auth0 will automatically create two authenticators for the phone number, one for `sms` and another for `voice`.
 - When Email MFA is enabled, all verified emails will be listed as authenticators.
 - When a user enrolls any factor Auth0 creates a recovery code that will be listed as an authenticator.
 :::